 - Q How will birth control pills effect my period?

-- Q Can the birth control pill help relieve perimenopausal symptoms?
+- Q Can the contraceptive pill treat period problems?